Nicholas Christakis: Career

 In 1995, Christakis started as an assistant professor with joint appointments in the Departments of Sociology and of Medicine at the University of Chicago.
 In 2001, he was awarded tenure in both Sociology and Medicine.
 He left the University of Chicago to take up a position at Harvard in 2001.
-Until July 2013, he was a professor of medical sociology in the Department of Health Care Policy and a professor of medicine in the Department of Medicine at Harvard Medical School; a professor of sociology in the Department of Sociology in the Harvard Faculty of Arts and Sciences; and an attending physician at the Harvard-affiliated Mt.
-Auburn Hospital.
+Until July 2013, he was a professor of sociology in the Department of Sociology in the Harvard Faculty of Arts and Sciences; a professor of medical sociology in the Department of Health Care Policy and a professor of medicine in the Department of Medicine at Harvard Medical School; and an attending physician at the Harvard-affiliated Mount Auburn Hospital.

-In 2013, Christakis moved to Yale University, where he is a professor of social and natural science in the Department of Sociology, with additional appointments in the Departments of Ecology and Evolutionary Biology; Statistics and Data Science; Biomedical Engineering; Medicine; and in the School of Management.
-He served as the Sol Goldman Family Professor of Social and Natural Science until 2018, when he was appointed as a Sterling Professor, the highest honor bestowed on Yale faculty.
+In 2013, Christakis moved to Yale University, where he is a professor of social and natural science in the Department of Sociology, with additional appointments in the Departments of Statistics and Data Science; Ecology and Evolutionary Biology; Biomedical Engineering; Medicine; and in the School of Management.
+He served as the Sol Goldman Family Professor of Social and Natural Science from 2013 to 2018, when he was appointed as a Sterling Professor, the highest honor bestowed on Yale faculty.

 From 2009 to 2013, Christakis and his wife, Erika Christakis, were Co-Masters of Pforzheimer House, one of Harvard's twelve residential houses.
 From 2015 to 2016, he served in a similar capacity at Silliman College at Yale University.